 WJ: In part, you sell the feeling and experience of being splendid in your High Jewelry Ambassador position with Chanel.
 What do fine and high jewelry symbolize or emphasize in your personal definition of splendid — and how does your book convey that feeling?

 CD: Chanel High and Fine Jewelry is happy, beautiful and magnificent, like museum pieces.
 These are gems I cannot afford to purchase myself, but it gives me tremendous joy and pleasure to show this art form.
-Eventually, these treasures find the right homex.
-For example, my last client bought his wife the most incredible ring to celebrate her first anniversary of surviving open heart surgery.
+Eventually, these treasures find the right homes.
 I love the stories behind what inspires people to gift each other, or themselves.
 This is truly splendid.

-WJ: How is Christine Dwight different than she was earlier in her life?
-And in what ways is she still the girl who enjoyed a happy childhood in sunny Southern California?
+WJ: How is Christine Dwight different than earlier in life?
+In what ways is you still the girl who enjoyed a happy childhood in sunny Southern California?

 CD: I am marinated from experience and now have the wisdom, knowledge and education that I did not have as a young girl.
 In this memoir, I can share my story, and educate and inspire others.